tiltowait/inconnu/docs/settings.md

 # Server Settings

 **Inconnu's** has a few customizable behaviors.
-These are adjustable using the `/set` command and *can only be managed by server administrators.* Anyone can use the `/settings` command to see the server's current configuration.
+These are adjustable using the `/settings set` command and *can only be managed by server administrators.* Anyone can use the `/settings show` command to see the server's current configuration.

 ## Parameters: